 Students should discuss their intentions with a course advisor during course approval time or during the academic year.

 Whether you are looking to study for a single major, double major, or even a double degree, you can receive individual help planning your course of study from staff in the Department of Accountancy and Finance, or from a course adviser in Student Development.

 Essential communication skills

-Writing skills are an important part of both university study and later employment.
+Communication skills are an important part of both university study and later employment.
 The Department strongly encourages you to enhance your oral and written communication abilities.
-We recommend that Finance students take either ENGL 124 or LING 121.

 Bachelor of Commerce (BCom) majoring in Finance